 A – Mayo – on the Chesapeake Bay – we didn’t go to the ocean.
 I remember that it was not only the blacks but also the Jews who were discriminated against.
 When I got older I drove into Mayo, and there was a sign there and it would say “gentiles only,” which meant no Jews allowed.
 I would ask my father “what does that mean?”
 He said, “no Jews allowed.”
 It is interesting to see how things changed.
 They changed for the better.
 Now we don’t discriminate against Jews or blacks or anyone else.
 Now some Americans want to discriminate against Muslims, and that is not fair.
 But we did it during World War II – taking Japanese out of California and putting them in concentration camps.

 Q – You probably were just not so aware of race and discrimination.
 It was not an issue.
 You probably learned about it during the Civil Rights era.

-A – Actually I think I knew about drinking fountains – for black and whites.
+A – Actually I think I knew about drinking foundations – for black and whites.